Last updated: July 14, 2021

 People 18 years old and older are able to get the vaccinated with all approved vaccines, with the exception of the Pfizer/BioNTech vaccine that allows individuals to be 12 years and older to get vaccinated.
 (MAYO CLINIC), (CDC), (The Lancet)

-Hopefully in the near future the vaccines will be approved for teenagers and children under the ages of 16, but in the early stages they have yet not been approved.
+It is possible with further testing that in the future the vaccines will be approved for children under the ages of 12, but in the early stages they have yet not been approved.

 Why keep track of your vaccination records?

 In the early stages of vaccination around the world, different countries have started to establish streamline systems on how they will keep track of who has been immunized.
 Some countries will rely on their national data base, others will rely on the local data bases within their country and others are establishing their new record keeping systems.
 (WSJ)

 The race between rolling out vaccination and constructing record keeping systems seems to be contradicting, and it seems unlikely that these systems will be up and running before countries around the world have completed their vaccination phases.
-It has also been discussed how some individuals might be restricted to certain activities if they do not have prove of vaccination, depending on which country they live in.
+It has also been discussed how some individuals might be restricted to certain activities if they do not have proof of vaccination, depending on which country they live in.

 The biggest restriction that could affect individuals around the world, would be the travel restrictions based on immunization, meaning that a prove of vaccination would have to be provided in order to travel to certain countries.
 (CNN)

 To tackle these future problems a group of tech and healthcare giants have teamed up to carry out the Vaccination Credential Initiative.
 The group consists of companies such as Microsoft, Mayo Clinic, Salesforce and Oracle alongside many others.
 The Initiative aims at developing a vaccination passport, in the form of an electronic document in an app, with a QR verification code.
 This initiative will not only be used for countries that will require vaccination documents, but also for airlines who will possibly require the same documentation.
 (Forbes)

 Thinking about long COVID